Sheena Rijwani

 Mistake #3: Buyer Persona and Email Message Mismatch

-What: It is only content, the problem it solves and the way it connects with the audience that acts as the linchpin.
-It moves your audience further down the sales funnel.
+What: Content, the problem it solves, and the way it connects with the audience are the linchpins.
+They move your audience further down the sales funnel.

-In the previous mistake, we pointed out that your list is not segmented.
+In the previous mistake, we noted that your list is not segmented.

 Mistake #4: Lack of Efficient Customer Connects Through the Stages of the Buying Process

 You know that buying occurs through a process.
-You seldom just pick something and buy on an impulse.
+You seldom pick something and buy it on an impulse.

-Anything that is of value – electronics, insurance, automobile, equipment, furniture, house, stocks, even household linen, organic food, etc. are bought with careful consideration and research.
+Anything of value – electronics, insurance, automobile, equipment, furniture, house, stocks, even household linen, organic food, etc. —is bought with careful consideration and research.

 The diagram below elucidates the point that I am trying to make.